 It's no secret that transit agencies have been hit hard by the COVID-19 slowdown.
 But even as Caltrain warns that crippling cuts or even the agency's closure are possible, the agency is offering the public a chance to not only save existing service, but possibly expand and buy new trains.

-A 1/8 cent sales tax measure for the San Francisco, San Mateo and Santa Clara tri-county area could be on the November ballot that would dramatically change Caltrain’s fortunes.
-Early polling conducted by the agency shows that the measure, which requires only 50+1% support from voters, to have support from 63% of likely voters.
+A 1/8 cent sales tax measure for the San Francisco, San Mateo and Santa Clara tri-county area could be on the November ballot that would dramatically change Caltrain's fortunes.
+Early polling conducted by the agency shows that the measure has support from 63% of likely voters.
 The measure would raise $108 million annually and be the first consistent, reliable, dedicated revenue source.

 With an uncertain road to election day, the poll both provides encouragement to Caltrain supporters and a roadmap for the next several months.